nneelabh02/java-ChatBot/README.md

-# 🤖 SmartBot - Java AI Chatbot
+# 🤖 JBot - Java AI Chatbot

 SmartBot is an intelligent chatbot built in Java using **Machine Learning**, **Natural Language Processing**, **Fuzzy Matching**, and **Wikipedia integration**.
 It detects user intents, answers general knowledge questions, and can be extended with speech and a GUI.